Support for families, young people, the elderly, people affected by natural disaster and remittance management

 Families and operators affected by natural disaster

-We have confirmed our concrete and tangible commitment alongside families and economic operators affected by environmental disasters or other disasters that have affected the Italian territory, such as the extraordinary atmospheric events that in 2021 affected the provinces of Ragusa and Catania, Northern Italy (Como and the Veneto Region), the Oltrepò Pavese, and the fires that hit Sicily and Sardinia, through dedicated plafond and new subsidized loans for the restoration of damaged structures (houses, shops, offices, craft workshops, companies), moratoriums on current loans, protection interventions in the area of protection and preferential procedures, simplified and fast.
+We have confirmed our concrete and tangible commitment alongside families and economic operators affected by environmental calamities or other catastrophes that have affected various areas of the Italian territory, in 2022, such as the Marches, the province of Trapani, the island of Ischia and the regions particularly affected by drought (Emilia-Romagna, Friuli-Venezia Giulia, Lombardy, Piedmont and Veneto), through the activation of dedicated plafond, the provision of new subsidized loans intended for the restoration of damaged structures (houses, shops, offices, craft workshops, companies), moratoriums on ongoing loans, interventions in the field of protection and preferential, simplified and fast procedures.

 The services offered are essentially structured as follows